 - The whole number which is a perfect square-output will be an integer.

 - The entire number which is not a perfect square-output will be a decimal number.

 - Positive decimals

 - Negative numbers(integer or decimal).

 3. Boundary value analysis – Boundaries are very good places for errors to occur.
-Hence if test cases are designed for boundary values of input domain then the efficiency of testing improves and probability of finding errors also increase.
-For example – If valid range is 10 to 100 then test for 10,100 also apart from valid and invalid inputs.
+Hence, if test cases are designed for boundary values of the input domain then the efficiency of testing improves and the probability of finding errors also increases.
+For example – If the valid range is 10 to 100 then test for 10,100 also apart from valid and invalid inputs.

-4. Cause effect Graphing – This technique establishes relationship between logical input called causes with corresponding actions called effect.
+4. Cause effect graphing – This technique establishes a relationship between logical input called causes with corresponding actions called the effect.
 The causes and effects are represented using Boolean graphs.
 The following steps are followed:

 - Identify inputs (causes) and outputs (effect).